 The establishment of a Temporary Block Flow (TBF) can be initiated by either the mobile station or the network.

 The request for establishment of a TBF on PCCCH, if allocated in the cell, is described in this sub-clause.
 If no PCCCH is allocated in the cell, the establishment of a TBF occurs on CCCH as described in 3GPP TS 44.018.
-The establishment of an EC-EGPRS TBF, for a mobile station that has enabled EC-EGPRS operation, occurs on the EC-CCCH or on the CCCH as described in sub-clause 7a and in 3GPP TS 44.018.
+The establishment of an EC TBF, for a mobile station that has enabled EC operation, occurs on the EC-CCCH or on the CCCH as described in sub-clause 7a and in 3GPP TS 44.018.